Looking for ways to keep your passwords safe?

 The good news is that modern password managers are designed with security in mind and use encryption technology to protect user data from unauthorized access.

-Password managers also offer additional security measures such as two-factor authentication (2FA), Multi-Factor Authentication (MFA), and strong encryption algorithms which increases the level of protection over user accounts by requiring additional verification when logging in.
+Password managers also offer additional security measures such as two-factor authentication (2FA), Multi-Factor Authentication (MFA), and strong encryption algorithms which increase the level of protection over user accounts by requiring additional verification when logging in.

 But when you choose a password manager, it’s important to do your research and select one with established security protocols.